ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 would not write with paper and ink ; but
 I trost to come unto you, and speak face
 to face.11 From the above interview the
-marriage took place the followin
+marriage took place the following
 </td></tr></table>

 ---